Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ```

 ### Shrapnel enhancement
-- Shrapnel behavior can be forced to trigger now.
+- Shrapnel behavior can be triggered on the ground and buildings.

 In `rulesmd.ini`
 [SOMEPROJECTILE] ; Projectile
-Shrapnel.Forced=no ; boolean
+Shrapnel.AffectsGround=no ; boolean
 Shrapnel.AffectsBuildings=no ; boolean

 ## Trigger events